 Don’t forget to bring the old battery with you.
 You will most likely be charged a battery core fee if you don’t provide the store with the old battery when purchasing a new one.

-Loose or corroded electrical components may be the reason your Craftsman won’t turn over because of a break in continuity.
+Loose or corroded electrical components may be the reason your mower won’t turn over because of a break in continuity.

 Check the connections to make sure they are securely in place.
 Remove any corrosion you find using a baking soda solution (2 cups water to 3 heaping tablespoons of baking soda).
 Secure any loose wires and connections.